Wanamaker Organ: Notable characteristics

-The Wanamaker Organ is the largest fully functioning pipe organ in the world, based on the number of playing pipes, the number of ranks and its weight.
+The Wanamaker Organ is the largest pipe organ in the world when measured by the number of ranks and its weight.
 It is a concert organ of the American Symphonic school of design, which combines traditional organ tone with the sonic colors of the symphony orchestra.
 In its present configuration, the instrument has 28,762 pipes in 465 ranks.

 The organ console consists of six manuals with an array of stops and controls that command the organ.
 The organ's String Division fills the largest single organ chamber in the world.
 The division features eighty-eight ranks of string pipes built to Wanamaker specifications by the W.W.
 Kimball Company of Chicago.

+The purpose of a large pipe organ is not to blast an audience, by pulling out all the stops in an inartistic burst, but rather to provide a variety of numerous smaller, intricate ensembles.
+Large organs also allow the introduction of rare and experimental stop arrangements for unique tonal colorations.

-The organ is famed for its orchestra-like sound, coming from pipes that are voiced softer than usual, allowing an unusually rich build-up because of the massing of pipe-tone families.
-The organ was also built and enlarged as an "art organ", using exceptional craftsmanship and lavish application of materials to create a luxury product.
+The organ is famed for its orchestra-like sound, coming from pipes intended for another setting that are voiced softer than usual, allowing an unusually rich build-up because of the massing of pipe-tone families.
+The organ was also built and enlarged as an "art organ", using exceptional craftsmanship and lavish application of materials to create a luxury product beyond what is generally commercially available.

 There is a minimum of borrowing and unification in its disciplined design, except in the Pedal and Orchestral divisions, where it adds genuine value, and duplexing is reserved for when valuable solo voices can be separated from their divisions without tying up the remaining tonal resources of said division.
 Choruses (16', 8', 4') are true choruses of three ranks, each with their own personality, rather than a single rank electrically "tapped" at three pitches, with the resulting weakening of the octaves and sameness of tone between the voices as found in unification.

-The Wanamaker Store maintained its own organ factory to ensure an ultra-high-grade result.
+The Wanamaker Store maintained its own organ workshop on site to ensure an ultra-high-grade result.
 The artistic obligation entailed by the creation of this instrument has always been honored, with two curators employed in its constant and scrupulous care (which leads to its status as one of the best maintained organs in the world).
 This dedication was enhanced when corporate parentage shifted from the Wanamaker family to Carter Hawley Hale Stores followed by Woodward & Lothrop, The May Department Stores Company, and Lord & Taylor.
 When the space was occupied by Macy's and with the founding of the Friends of the Wanamaker Organ with its input of outside capital, an aggressive restoration schedule developed and is yet maintained.